AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 * **Constant Vigilance:** You are never taken by surprise.
 If there’s a question as to who acts first in a situation, the answer is you.
 * **Always Prepared:** You carry a bag which can be opened at any time to reveal a useful, mundane item of your choice.
 You can do so again once you’ve been somewhere you could have restocked it.

-## Great Soul Shaman

-*The soul of a great beast lives within you, granting you its skills and form.
-Shamanic ritual prepares for such a transfer, layering soul upon soul for generations until an animal is ready to make a Shaman.*

-### Core Ability

-**Great Soul:** An unusually dense and powerful soul from some animal has been ritualistically implanted into you.
-This grants you some measure of that animal’s skills as well as the ability to freely transform into it.

-### You Start With

-* 4 Grit
-* **Your Great Soul**
-* A beneficial quirk and an inconvenient instinct from your Great Soul

-### Your Great Soul

-Choose the animal whose Great Soul lives within you and pick three abilities from the [Animal’s Companion list](#animals-companion-1).
-When you transform into your animal form those abilities modify your existing stats.

-Grit and Ability loss is maintained between your forms (you won’t magically heal by transforming).

-While not in animal form one beneficial quirk bleeds through.
-For example perfect balance for a cat’s soul, or excellent eyesight from an eagle’s.
-One inconvenient instinct also remains to get you into trouble.

-Your Great Soul allows you to speak to and understand the animal whose soul you share.

-### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).

-* **Soul Sight:** Temporarily blind yourself to the material world to see creature’s souls.
-You can see, through all but the most powerful of illusions, what sort of creature they are as well as their current mood.
-* **Spiritual Resistance:** Your Great Soul gives you a spiritual density and fullness that makes it difficult for outside forces to influence you.
-You are immune to charm, sleep, fear, mind control, and other similar supernatural effects.
-* **Speaker to the Dead:** You can consult with the lingering souls and spirits of those who died nearby.
-Recalcitrant spirits may require offerings or favors before being willing to assist.
-* **Psychopomp:** When you are attendant to the death of a creature (whether caused by you or not) you may take temporary custody of its soul.
-You can use your Great Soul ability to take that creature’s form once, but afterwards the soul passes beyond the Black River.

 ## Grimblade

 *You are a grimblade and you have a grimblade, a unique and very large weapon that you’ve learned the trick of putting spells into.
 Whether you physically inscribe it onto a meteor metal blade, or embed the spells into a crystal hammer, you find this eminently more practical than lugging a big book around.*